 6.1 Stacking Limits: Stacking refers to the placement of more than one unit counter in the same hex.
 The maximum number of unit counters that can physically occupy a hex at the end of a given Phase or Step is determined by the combined units' total unmodified Strength Points.
 Stacking limits can normally be exceeded during movement (however, see case "c" below) as long as they are met at the end of each unit's movement.
-For stacking purposes, use the SPs as printed on the unit counters - do not adjust the SPs for the effects of any markers with the units.
+For stacking purposes, use the SPs as printed on the unit counters -do not adjust the SPs for the effects of any markers with the units.

 The maximum number of SPs allowed in a single hex is 8 SPs.
-However, Artillery units, Woods terrain, and Road terrain each affect stacking limits, as follows:
+However, Artillery units (optionally), Woods terrain, and Road terrain each affect stacking limits, as follows:

 - a.
-Artillery Units: Every 2 SPs (or portion thereof) of an Artillery unit counts as 1 SP for stacking purposes (only).
-Therefore, for example, a 6 SP Artillery unit counts as only 3 SPs for stacking, while a 3 SP Artillery unit is treated as 2 SPs when calculating stacking. - b.
+Artillery Units (optional but suggested): Each SP of artillery counts as .75 of a SP for stacking.
+So 4 guns may stack for 3 stacking points, 8 for 6 stacking points, and a maximum of 10 Artillery SP per hex (i.e. 10 SP X .75 = 7.5 SP). - b.
 Woods Hexes: An Artillery unit may only occupy a Woods hex if it is also on a Road hex.
 It may never be in a Woods hex if the hex does not also contain a Road graphic (of either type).
-The Artillery must also qualify for Road movement (see below) in order to enter such a hex. - March Column movement cost (see 13.5), the 8 SP stacking limit is in effect at all times.
+The Artillery must also qualify for Road movement (see below) in order to enter such a hex. - c.
+Road Hexes: If any moving unit wishes to use the Road or March Column movement cost (see 13.5), the 8 SP stacking limit is in effect at all times.
 The moving player must use the Movement Cost of the other terrain in a Road hex if the moving units would cause the stacking level in that hex to exceed 8 SPs.
 In this case (only), Artillery units pay 3 MPs to pass through a road blockage in a Woods/Road hex (even though Artillery units are not normally allowed in a Woods terrain hex).
 Remember that the 8 SP stacking limit must still be respected at the end of movement.